Discovering Aikido: Principles for Practical Learning

 In Aikido, the system is such that if you find a teacher who can do things to you, as uke, it is your responsibility to learn and remember with little or no useful explanation.
 Such is often your total 'direct' experience yet in fact it is quite secondary or rather, 'indirect'.
 It can only become direct when you try to do what your teacher did back on him, or on others.
 And it only becomes direct if you get it right.
 If you cannot get it right, it cannot count as direct experience in any way whatsoever.
 Accordingly, if you have an inkling of it, it is your task to chase it, to develop it, and to rediscover it.
 And if you have it, it is your responsibility to come up with the means to pass it on.
 I say 'come up with' because there are no widely recognised or named means.

-The wheel: Imagine a car wheel solidly fixed on top of a rigid pole such that it rotates horizontally.
+The wheel: Imagine a car wheel solidly fixed on top of a rigid vertical pole such that it rotates horizontally.
 If you push or hit it anywhere but the centre, it turns and deflects your hit.
 The wheel turns but the pole in the centre does not move.
 The aim, here, as uke (the attacker), is to hit the wheel dead centre such that it receives the full force of the attack and does not move at all.
-This creates good centre in uke that ought to translate over when in the role of tori.
+This creates good understanding of centre in uke that ought to translate over when in the role of tori.
 The aim, as tori (the wheel), is to try to deflect that which uke does not wish deflected and the one with the strongest intention/centre wins.
 This is, at heart, the strength of Aikido.
 Thus our training should be such that we have as a major aim the idea to develop a strong intention/centre.
 That being said, faced with the slightest lateral movement, the wheel does not resist at all and simply turns.
-So, make yourself like a wheel: Focus straight ahead strongly - like the axle - but be completely free to turn - like the wheel.
+So, make yourself like a wheel: Focus straight ahead strongly - like the vertical pole - but be completely free to turn - like the wheel.

 The ball: If you press on a ball on the floor, the ball presses back and resumes its shape once you let go.
 Newton would agree that this is quite a natural phenomenon.
 Thus, if you press uke down and release the pressure, uke should get up - if the attacking spirit is genuine uke will get up naturally, if not genuine, uke thinks 'I am supposed to get up now,' and gets up, but is quite late.
 The genuine attacking spirit in uke might also be likened to pushing a ball under water - if you do not focus dead centre, the ball slips sideways and pops up instantly, or if you like, honestly.